Nsayre/nds-docs/guides/Python.rst

 There are a variety of tools that can check for PEP8 compliance, and even automatically enforce it.

-Linting means static code checking.

-TODO PEP8, linting, formatting, and what it doesn't cover
+TODO try using ruff for formatting and linting, and then make general recommendation on it.

 Choosing, Creating, and Manipulating Objects
 ============================================